skadistats/Tarrasque/docs/source/entity.rst

       The name of the entity.
 Not guaranteed to be set for all entities, in which case it should be overridden.

+   .. attribute:: owner

+      The "owner" of the entity.
+For example, a :class:`BaseAbility` the hero that has that ability as its owner.

    .. classmethod:: get_all(stream_binding)

           This method uses the class's :attr:`dt_key` attribute to find all